 If you die without making a Will, then inheritance laws known as the Rules of Intestacy will decide who gets what.
 In some cases, people who aren’t married won’t receive anything from their partner’s Estate.

 - Create Trusts to Protect Children, Vulnerable Relatives or Property

 - Set out your Funeral Wishes

-Our experienced Solicitors have a wealth of experience in drafting Wills.
+Our Will writing Solicitors have a wealth of experience in drafting both simple and complex Wills.

-We can offer an initial meeting with one of our specialists to discuss your particular requirements and advise you on the most tax-efficient way of implementing your wishes.
+We offer an initial call or meeting with one of our Will writers to discuss your particular requirements and talk to you about the most tax-efficient way of planning your Will.

-A Trust can be used to regulate the way two or more people own a property or to safeguard children in a Will.
+A Trust can be used to regulate the way two or more people own a property or safeguard children or vulnerable people in a Will.

-Trusts often involve very technical legal and tax knowledge.
-Our specialist team of Solicitors use their expertise to ensure your finances are safeguarded for you and your family.
+Trusts are often very legally technical and need specialist tax knowledge.
+Our specialist team of Will and Trusts Solicitors will use their expertise to make sure your finances are safeguarded for you and your family.

 Common Types of Trusts include: